Deadwooding: Robust Global Pruning for Deep Neural Networks: Expermental Details

-\textbf{Model Training and configuration} \emph{Deadwooding} makes use of model training at two stages: pruning and fine-tuning.
-During the pruning stage, a Lagrandian dual based optimization is used and the $\lambda$ coefficients for different components of the loss function are learned within the training process.
-With each epoch, the model get sparser and the amount of sparsity serves as the stopping criterion for this training phase.
+During the pruning stage, we leverage Lagrandian dual based optimization (discussed in Section 4) to compute an approximate solution to achieve a combined objective of maximizing robustness and sparsity while maintaining SoA accuracy.
+The $\lambda$ coefficients for the different components of the loss function are learned within the training process.
+With each epoch, the model gets more sparse and the amount of sparsity serves as the stopping criterion for this training phase.

-For fine-tuning, we used modified knowledge distillation which has an additional term for adversarial loss in its loss function (discussed in section 5.2).
-We used Optuna \cite{akiba2019optuna} to get the best values of the three coefficients of the loss function: $\alpha, \beta \text{ and} \gamma$ with the objective to maximize robustness $era$.
+For fine-tuning, we use modified knowledge distillation which has an additional term for adversarial loss in its loss function (discussed in section 5.2).
+We used Optuna \cite{akiba2019optuna}, a parameter-tuning tool, to obtain the best values for the coefficients of three loss components: $\alpha, \beta \text{ and} \gamma$ with the objective to maximize {\sl era}.
 Optuna uses a Bayesian Optimization algorithm called Tree-Structured Parzen estimator to arrive at the optimum set of values.
-For instance, pruning 99\% weights of VGG-16 trained for CIFAR-10 dataset used $\alpha = 0.351, \beta = 0.526 \text{ and } \gamma = 0.240$.
-The resulting pruned model has an $eba = 82.11$ and $era = 94.52$ We ran the fine-tuning step for a maximum of 100 epochs with early-stopping patience of 30 to avoid over-fitting.
+For instance, pruning 99\% parameters of VGG-16 trained for CIFAR-10 dataset used $\alpha = 0.351, \beta = 0.526 \text{ and } \gamma = 0.240$.
+The resulting pruned model has an $eba = 80.87$ and $era = 53.1$.
+We ran the fine-tuning step for a maximum of 100 epochs with early-stopping patience of 30 to avoid over-fitting.